Telecoms' texting nemesis WhatsApp says it's no threat

 The applications are popular because while many carriers charge for individual text, or SMS messages, WhatsApp messages travel via carriers' generous or unlimited data plans.

-According to Internet traffic monitor Allot Communications Ltd, WhatsApp accounted for 18 percent of instant messaging bandwidth in 2011, up from 3 percent in 2010.
+According to Internet traffic monitor Allot Communications Ltd, WhatsApp accounted for 18 percent of instant messaging bandwidth in the second half of 2011, up from 3 percent in the first half.

 There is little question that the growth in applications like WhatsApp is lowering SMS traffic.
 Stefan Zehle, CEO of UK-based Coleago Consulting, wrote in a blog post in January that mobile operators in Taiwan reported a 12 percent decline in SMS messages in 2011, a drop he attributed directly to users switching to WhatsApp.